Updated 1 week ago

 Key takeaways

-• The actual cost to charge your Tesla will vary depending on where you live, your electricity rate, your Tesla model, and your driving habits.
+• The actual cost to charge your Tesla will vary depending on where you live, local electric rates, what Tesla model you own, and your driving habits.

-• When you’re on the go, you can charge your Tesla at a Supercharger station—but it could cost over $50.
+• When you’re on the go, you can charge your Tesla at a public charging station, but it can cost upwards of $70 after fees.

-• Charging your Tesla with solar is the most cost-efficient option, costing about $0.06 per kWh.
+• Charging your Tesla with solar panels is the most cost-effective way to charge, costing about $0.06 per kWh.

 How much does it cost to charge a Tesla at home?

 Each Tesla model is a bit different in terms of battery capacity and range, which impacts the charging cost.
-The table below shows the average cost to fully charge different Tesla models at home:
+The sizes range from 75 kWh to the Cybertruck’s large 123 kWh battery.
+The table below shows the average cost to charge each Tesla model at home:

 Tesla model